 This international music festival presents the best of classical music for more than two weeks each summer.
 It is a place for discovery and learning, allowing different generations to interact, inspire each other, and share their passion with the public.

 The Festival also forges links between the young and the great masters.
 The Verbier Festival Academy identifies, encourages, and nurtures the extraordinary artists of tomorrow, inviting selected young talents from around the globe each year to take part in festival activities.

 Julius Baer has been a sponsor of the Verbier Festival since 2010.

 Since 2015, Julius Baer has been honoured to be the official financial sponsor of the Contemporary Section of Art Dubai, the leading international Art Fair in the Middle East, Africa, and South Asia.
-Julius Baer is also the official partner of the fair’s Forum Fellows programme, which enables a selection of practitioners to meet, share ideas and best practices..
+Julius Baer is also the official partner of the fair’s Forum Fellows programme, which enables a selection of practitioners to meet and share ideas and best practices.
 Julius Baer’s partnership with Art Dubai is in line with our long-term commitment to supporting the United Arab Emirates’ emergence as both a business and cultural hub.
-It also highlights our trust in the importance of the local art scene, which we believe will continue to expand and attract further interest from the art community around the world.
+It also highlights our belief in the importance of the local art scene, which we believe will continue to expand and attract further interest from the art community around the world.

 Museum of Contemporary Design and Applied Arts (mudac)

 Since its opening in 2000, the mudac in Lausanne has established a reputation for having an inquisitive attitude to the things that shape our way of life, and has always sought to ask pertinent questions.
 It prides itself on providing a forum for dialogue and exchange, bringing together design with the applied arts and contemporary art.
 This unique and bold approach is recognised throughout the world, with exhibitions staged from Paris to Shanghai.